 As we age, hyaluronic acid decreases Dermato Endocrinology “Hyaluronic acid: A key molecule in skin aging” View Source (the top layer of skin).
 This starts in your 20s, and by the time you’re 50, your Journal of the American Academy of Dermatology “Immediate and long-term effects of a topical serum with five forms of hyaluronic acid on facial wrinkles and intrinsic skin moisture content” View Source .
 What’s more, the Dermato Endocrinology “Hyaluronic acid: A key molecule in skin aging” View Source in the skin shrinks as we get older.
 Those factors, combined with other changes in our bodies and sun damage, pollution, smoking, and diet, are among the reasons why aging skin appears dryer, thinner, and more wrinkly.

 To be clear, there’s nothing wrong with the way skin naturally ages.
 (Getting to see yourself get older is a privilege!)
-But conventional beauty standards can leave people feeling insecure about changes their skin goes through as the years go on—and that, presumably, is where the popularity of hyaluronic acid comes from.
+But conventional beauty standards can leave people feeling insecure about changes their skin goes through as the years go on—and that, presumably, is where the popularity of hyaluronic acid (and other at-home facial interventions) comes from.

 The hyaluronic acid found in topical serums and creams, Plastic and Reconstructive Surgery—Global Open “Perpendicular Strut Injection of Hyaluronic Acid Filler for Deep Wrinkles” View Source , and Nutrition Journal “Ingested hyaluronan moisturizes dry skin” View Source is often made through the fermentation of bacteria.
 (It can also be made from Journal of Separation Science “Extraction of hyaluronic acid (HA) from rooster comb and characterization using flow field-flow fractionation (FlFFF) coupled with multiangle light scattering (MALS)” View Source , though this is much less common.)
 Each delivery method has been shown to provide benefits like reduced appearance of wrinkles and improved moisture content in the skin, with varying levels of efficacy.
 Topicals can deliver moisture all over the skin, injectables can help target deep wrinkles, and ingesting it helps deliver it all over the body.
 However you want to use it, it’s important to note that all effects are temporary.
 To see consistent results, hyaluronic acid must be continually applied or ingested.